 The old character for wu (無) shows a person (人) holding wood (木) in either hand.
-Perhaps because of the homophones for shaman (巫) and dancer (舞), it is typically understood as a dancing shaman holding ritual sticks.
+Perhaps because of the homophones for shaman (巫) and dancer (舞), it is often understood as a dancing shaman holding ritual sticks.
 I also see a person in the forest – a homeless hermit with nothing to his/her name, or a person holding “the uncarved block” – grasping unmanifest simplicity.
 I also notice the entire character conveys the image of fire (火), and the modern traditional character places the radical for fire (灬) at the bottom, so the image of burning wood (i.e. transformation) may be important to understanding the meaning of wu.
-Taking the gestalt of these images, I see a homeless shaman-sage conducting a ritual dance in order to transform or banish something.
-The image is of ritual practice transforming something from one state to another.
+Finally, some observers note the modern character looks like bundled crops with seeds in the ground, suggesting an empty field after harvest, full of potential.
+Taking the gestalt of these images, I see a shaman-sage conducting a ritual dance on the edge of existence & nothingness – transforming something from one state to another.
 This ritual represents what Hindus call the dance of Shiva.
 What Brahma creates, Shiva destroys.
 Shiva is not a devil; Shiva is that aspect of Dao that moves things along – transformation through destruction.
 So wu means emptying things out, purging and moving them along, sending spirit up and leaving only ashes below.
 It can also mean having nothing – no home or belongings, no agendas or delusions.
 Wu is commonly used to denote nothingness or the lack of something.

 The old character for wei (為) shows a claw above an elephant.
-Whereas hand (手) represents skillful activity, claw (爪) implies exertion of force.
-In ancient China, elephant (象) symbolized strength and intelligence.
-So wei means cleverly wielding strength – deliberate, intentional activity undertaken in order to achieve some result.
+I’m not sure about this, but whereas hand (手) represents skillful activity, claw (爪) seems to imply exertion of force.
+I believe elephant (象) symbolizes strength and intelligence.
+This makes sense, as wei means cleverly wielding strength – deliberate, intentional activity undertaken in order to achieve some result.
 Leading the elephant where you want it to go.
 The character for elephant also means form or appearance, so another meaning could be to claw at appearances, which also implies exerting force to get something.
 Most of Daoism throughout history has indeed consisted of undertaking intentional methods in order to achieve specific results.
 Interestingly, when the character for person is added to the left, it generates another character wei (偽) that means false pretense, artificial, or contrived.
 I think wei also suggests the magical “getting what you want” practices that exist within Daoism.

 What does it mean when we put these two words together?
 The Dao De Jing has no punctuation marks and the language is very terse, so terms like wuwei can be read separately as wu & wei or together as a single concept.
 Some schools interpret wuwei as using emptiness (wu) in order to achieve certain results (wei); others interpret it as using intention (wei) in order to push things along to another state (wu).
 In our tradition, we view wuwei as a single concept that describes the way nature functions.